Klipper3d/klipper/docs/G-Codes.md

 section is enabled:
 - `DELTA_CALIBRATE [METHOD=manual]`: This command will probe seven
   points on the bed and recommend updated endstop positions, tower angles, and radius.
-  - `NEXT`: If manual bed probing is enabled, then one can use this command to move to the next probing point during a DELTA_CALIBRATE operation.
+If METHOD=manual is specified then the manual probing tool is activated - see the MANUAL_PROBE command above for details on the additional commands available while this tool is active.
 - `DELTA_ANALYZE`: This command is used during enhanced delta calibration.
 See [Delta Calibrate](Delta_Calibrate.md) for details.